 Hydro Flask vs Yeti – The Comparison

-At a first glance, it’s quite easy to see why are these two brands the market’s top sellers.
+At a first glance, it’s pretty easy to see why are these two brands the market’s top sellers.

 However, the feel of the two bottles is somewhat different.
-When compared to its rival, the Yeti bottle feels heavier and sturdier – this is a seriously durable vacuum-insulated bottle.
+Compared to its rival, the Yeti bottle feels heavier and sturdier – this is a seriously durable vacuum-insulated bottle.
 The Hydro Flask bottle, on the other hand, sports a phenomenal matte finish and comes with better tops.

-Along with a wide variety of designs, both of these bottles come with an extensive amount of features.
-Both the Hydro Flask Wide-Mouth Flex Cap bottle and the Yeti Rambler Chug Cap bottle have similar characteristics, like allowing buyers to customize the bottle with numerous colors and sizes.
+Along with a wide variety of designs, both of these bottles have many features.
+The Hydro Flask Wide-Mouth Flex Cap bottle and the Yeti Rambler Chug Cap bottle have similar characteristics, allowing buyers to customize the bottle with numerous colors and sizes.